gipritchard/Space-Debris/Space Debris Taskforce.md

 2. Give each player 1 pawn, 1 Spaceship card, 1 HP Tracker, 1 Debris capacity Tracker
 3. Each player, place the Spaceship card face up on the table in front of them
 4. Each player, place the HP Tracker token on your Spaceship card under the 4 HP mark
-5. Each player, place the Debris capacity Tracker token on your Spaceship card under the 5 capacity mark
+5. Each player, place the Debris Capacity Tracker on your Spaceship card under the 5 capacity mark
 6. Shuffle all Resource cards into a single Resource deck
 7. Place the Resource deck face down near the game board
 8. Each player, draw 2 cards from the Resource deck and add them to your hand